Cruel Summer (Taylor Swift song): Release and commercial performance

-Initial release

 "Cruel Summer" was released as the second track on Lover, on August 23, 2019, via Republic Records.
 The track originally charted as an album cut within the top 30 in Singapore (8), Malaysia (13), Ireland (20), New Zealand (20), Australia (23), the United Kingdom (27), and Canada (28).
 In the United States, the song debuted at number 29 on the Billboard Hot 100 dated September 7, 2019; it is one of the seven tracks from Lover to reach the top 40 and remained on the chart for two weeks.
 The song became a widespread fan favorite over time and critics and fans questioned Swift's decision over not having released "Cruel Summer" as a single.

-Resurgence

 "Cruel Summer" resurged in popularity after Swift included it in the setlist of the Eras Tour in 2023.

 Beginning March 2023, Swift embarked on the Eras Tour, her sixth headlining concert tour, as a tribute to all of her "musical eras".
 The show begins with the Lover act, during which "Cruel Summer" is the second song performed.
 Around this time, the song began to resurge in popularity and streaming after it became viral on social media.
 In the U.S., the single re-entered the Billboard Hot 100 at number 49 on the chart dated June 3, 2023.
 It began gaining airplay spins on US radio by mid-June, leading Republic Records to release it as a single to US contemporary hit radio on June 20, 2023.
 The song also impacted hot adult contemporary radio on June 26.
 On June 17, at an Eras Tour show in Pittsburgh, Swift said she had intended to release "Cruel Summer" as a single in 2020 during the promotional cycle for Lover but she abandoned the plan after the outbreak of the COVID-19 pandemic, instead shifting her artistic direction and releasing her next album, Folklore.

 "Cruel Summer" became Swift's record-extending 41st song to reach the top 10 on the Billboard Hot 100 and the fourth Lover track to do so.
 After the release of the Eras Tour's accompanying concert film, a live recording of the song and a remix by LP Giobbi were released as part of a streaming compilation, titled The Cruelest Summer, on October 18, 2023.
 "Cruel Summer" topped the Billboard Hot 100, marking Lovers first and Swift's 10th number-one single.
 It was replaced by, and in turn replaced, Swift's "Is It Over Now?" atop the Hot 100 for one week, spending a total of four non-consecutive weeks at number one and making Swift the first female artist to succeed herself at the top spot twice and thrice.